circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

     - swiftenv install 3.0
 ```

-The dependencies section also lets you run commands before or after our inferred commands have been run, for example:
+The dependencies section also lets you run commands before or after our inferred commands:

 ```
 dependencies: